 If the internet connection slows down their character can lag behind other people.
 If they don’t have a good pair of headphones on, they won’t hear footsteps behind them.
 Or, if they are called for dinner at just the wrong moment, the distraction can mean they get killed.

 This is made more intense in Fortnite because it’s an instant kill and game over.
-Unlike FIFA or Rocket League where you can fight your way back, in Fortnite you can be riding high winning the round one minute and dead the next.
+Unlike FIFA or Rocket League where you can fight your way back, in Fortnite you can be riding high, winning the round one minute and dead the next.

 Parents can help with this by getting players to take regular breaks.
 Also taking an interest in the game and how well they are doing can provide a way for a child to communicate their anger in other ways.

 Also, it’s worth having a discussion with your child about how and when they will stop.
 Certainly, limits on play time are healthy.
-But also understand that once they have started a match, if they quit they will lose standing and let teammates down is helpful.
+But also understanding that once they have started a match, if they quit they will lose standing and let teammates down is helpful.

 Less violent alternatives to Fortnite